ajcastanedag/Germany_TP_infographic_MB2/README.md

 1.**Data Extraction**

 In this section and using the script  [1.Data_Extraction](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/1.Data_Extraction.R) the information of surface air temperature and precipitation from the webpage will be  downloaded and converted into .csv files.
-The key points in this code are: First, the directory creation due to the hole file and folder system for the rest of the code is created in this step.
+The key points in this code are: First, the directory selection due to the whole folder system for the rest of the code and graphs is created in this step.
+In line #27 "Main_Fo <- choose.dir()" can be changed for any empty previously created directory.
+Second, the data download section starting on  line #91 will loop over all month folders from the web page and download all .asc.gz files keeping the same structure.
+In this step the years is obtained so its important to running it each time to assure the Years variable is correctly created.
+To avoid downloading data over and over, before each download step the existence of each file is checked so the loop can be run many times and  no duplicates will be downloaded, instead, "grid file already exist..." message will be printed.

 2.**Big Circles Plot**